diderote/LSF-RNAseq/README.md

 8. From your run folder, run analysis with this command (replacing 'RNAseq_expiermental_file.yml' with your experimental filename:

 > bsub -q general -n 1 -R 'rusage[mem=3000]' -W 120:00 -o RNAseq.out -e RNAseq.err <<< 'module rm python share-rpms65;source activate RNAseq;./RNAseq.py -f RNAseq_experimental_file.yml'

+* add -P <project> above if you are on more than one project.

 9. In case of error, use the above command to pick up from last completed step.
 Until the pipeline is complete, all files are stored and can be accessed in the scratch folder.